Ingredient

 Origin

-(As technology advances, other manufacturing processes based on raw materials of different origins may also become possible.)
+As technology advances, it may become possible to use different manufacturing processes based on raw materials of varying origins.

 Belongs to the following substance groups